Want a fast fact to bust out at your next party? Forty percent of women will get a urinary tract infection (UTI) at some point in their lives.

 How can you cure a UTI?

 For all the anti-antibiotic people out there, I have bad news.
 You can’t cure the infection with natural remedies.
 Sorry.
 Though there are natural solutions that might help prevent UTI (which I’ll explain in just a bit), all the unsweetened cranberry juice in the world won’t actually help you.
-In fact, in the study “Cranberry juice fails to prevent recurrent urinary tract infection,” the tart fruit had the exact same effect as a placebo in recurrent UTIs.
+In fact, in the study “Cranberry juice fails to prevent recurrent urinary tract infection,” cranberry juice cocktail had the exact same effect as a placebo in recurrent UTIs.

 The only way to totally get rid of a UTI is with antibiotics.
 If you’re experiencing symptoms, it’s best to get to the doctor quickly.
 They’ll test your urine, and if it’s indeed a UTI, you’ll get a weeklong course of antibiotics.
 Usually, your symptoms go away in a few days and you can enjoy pain-free peeing again.
 But you must continue your antibiotics until you’ve completed the prescription.

 Do I really have to see a doctor for a UTI?